-SerialEM allows convenient use of an energy filter (GIF or omega filter) and efficient tilt series acquisition with filtering.
-For FEI scopes, it relies on the EFTEM software being installed.
+SerialEM allows convenient use of an energy filter (post-column or omega filter) and efficient tilt series acquisition with filtering.
+For Thermo/FEI scopes, it relies on the EFTEM software being installed.
 On JEOL scopes, it works with an omega filter or with a post-column GIF, where it recognizes the GIF mode and may be able to control it.
-It provides a number of additional features when used with a GIF.
+It provides a number of additional features when used with a post-column filter.

-Even without SerialEM, there are numerous ways to control filter settings: the EFTEM panel in the FEI Microscope User Interface (MUI), the Autofilter palette in DigitalMicrograph, and the Filter Control program in GMS 1 or its equivalent dialog in DM in GMS 2.
+Even without SerialEM, there are numerous ways to control filter settings: the EFTEM panel in the Thermo/FEI Microscope User Interface (MUI), the Autofilter palette in DigitalMicrograph, and the Filter Control program in GMS 1 or its equivalent dialog in DM in GMS 2-3.
 SerialEM tries to be a good citizen among this crowd and respond to changes made in other interfaces.
-The recommendation from FEI was (and may still be) that the filter be controlled only through the MUI.
+The recommendation from Thermo/FEI was (and may still be) that the filter be controlled only through the MUI.
 This is probably sound advice for any actions that cannot be done through SerialEM.
-Specifically, this includes aligning the zero loss peak (ZLP), tuning the GIF, and performing spectroscopy.
+Specifically, this includes aligning the zero loss peak (ZLP), tuning the EF, and performing spectroscopy.

 SerialEM implements the three standard imaging modes: unfiltered (with the slit out), filtered to record only zero-loss electrons, and filtered to record electrons with a specific range of energy losses.
 Once filtering is selected, it is possible to switch between zero-loss and a specific energy loss simply by toggling the 'Zero loss' checkbox; however, if you want a different slit width in the two cases you need to adjust it each time you switch between them.
 See Filter Control panel for more details.